hgroman/scrapersky-backend/Docs/Docs_18_Vector_Operations/Documentation/v_complete_reference.md

 1. **MCP Query Test**: "How do I query the vector database to find documents related to transaction management?"
    - Expected: Use `mcp4_execute_sql` with project ID `ddfldwzhdhhzhxywqnyz` and a search_docs query

-2. **Registry Check**: "How can I check which documents are currently in the vector database and which still need to be ingested?"
+2. **Registry Check**: "How can I determine which documents are intended for vectorization, their current processing status (e.g., pending, completed, needs update, archived), and compare this with what's actually present in the `project_docs` vector database?"
-   - Expected: Reference the document registry or run the registry generator script
+   - Expected: Query the `document_registry` table (checking fields like `title`, `file_path`, `embedding_status` (e.g., 'queue', 'active', 'archived', 'orphan'), `needs_update`).
+Compare its contents with queries against the `project_docs` table.
+Utilize scripts like `1-registry-directory-manager.py --status` for directory-level insights and review outputs from `2-registry-document-scanner.py --scan` and `4-registry-archive-manager.py --list-missing` or `--list-archived`.

-3. **Registry Update**: "What script should I run to update the document registry after adding new documents to the vector database?"
+3. **Registry Update**: "After new `v_` prefixed documents are added to approved directories on the filesystem, or existing ones are modified, what is the primary script to run to ensure these changes are reflected in the `document_registry` table with full metadata?"
-   - Expected: Run `generate_document_registry.py` in the Docs_18_Vector_Operations/Scripts directory
+   - Expected: Run `python Docs/Docs_19_File-2-Vector-Registry-System/2-registry-document-scanner.py --scan`.
+This processes `v_` files in active, approved directories and updates their entries in the `document_registry` table.
+Subsequently, `insert_architectural_docs.py` processes items from the registry queue into the vector DB.

 4. **Project ID Verification**: "What is the correct project ID to use when querying the vector database through the MCP server?"
    - Expected: `ddfldwzhdhhzhxywqnyz`

-5. **Document Count**: "How many documents are currently in the vector database and how can I verify this count?"
+5. **Document Count & Status**: "How can I get a count of documents in the `document_registry` table, and how can I ascertain the number of documents actually present in the `project_docs` (vector database) table?"
-   - Expected: 21 documents, verify by checking the document registry or querying the database
+   - Expected: To count entries in the registry: `SELECT COUNT(*) FROM document_registry;`.
+To count entries in the vector database: `SELECT COUNT(*) FROM project_docs;`.
+The `document_registry` table's `embedding_status` field provides further detail on the vectorization status of registered documents.